Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

 http://www.digi.com/pdf/ds_xbee_zigbee.pdf

-XB24-API-001 XBee® 802.15.4 multipoint less flexible but looks adequate and it is generic protocol.
-This does not have the ability to relay data through intermediate nodes - so what, if they are near to each other, and anyway, consequently, the behaviour may be the most predictable and least RF work load.
+XB24-API-001 XBee® 802.15.4 multipoint is less flexible, but looks adequate, and it is a generic protocol.
+This does not have the ability to relay data through intermediate nodes - so what, if they are near to each other, and anyway, consequently, the behaviour may be the most predictable and least RF workload.
 Farnell DigiKey RS £13 to £18 ea.

 http://www.digi.com/pdf/ds_xbeemultipointmodules.pdf

-Note: there are very many other wireless network devices around, and also protocols.
+Note: There are many other wireless network devices and protocols around.
 The board I have used as an example is well established with plenty of support.
+The prices are now very out of date.

 Concurrently;